luizoamorim/react_tests_practice/README.md

 you will create a test.
 Therefore, this test will fail and you will need to create a resource to pass the test.
 When you achieve success in the test created with the new built feature, the goal has been achieved.
+Another important concept is: The code must be as simple as possible to pass the test and then you refactor it if necessary.

 ![image](https://user-images.githubusercontent.com/73957838/117211632-a69bdc80-adcf-11eb-973a-5b847a113688.png)